roshan-abady/mcp/README.md

 #### How do I connect to Snowflake?

-- The MCP server supports all connection methods supported by the Snowflake Python Connector.
-See [Connecting to Snowflake with the Python Connector](https://docs.snowflake.com/en/developer-guide/python-connector/python-connector-connect) for more information.
+- This MCP server only supports externalbrowser authentication for security reasons.
+This provides secure, interactive authentication through your web browser using SSO and identity providers like Okta, AD FS, or any SAML 2.0-compliant IdP.
+See [Connecting to Snowflake with the Python Connector](https://docs.snowflake.com/en/developer-guide/python-connector/python-connector-connect) for more information about externalbrowser authentication.

-#### Can I use a Programmatic Access Token (PAT) instead of a password?
+#### Can I use a Programmatic Access Token (PAT) or password authentication?

-- Yes.
-Pass it to the CLI flag --password or set as environment variable SNOWFLAKE_PASSWORD.
+- No. For security reasons, this MCP server only supports externalbrowser authentication.
+Password-based authentication, private key authentication, and other methods are not supported.
+The server will validate and enforce this requirement at startup.

 #### How do I try this?